05 · 2025

 My approach

-• The design demonstrably improves the product's repairability
+• The design demonstrably improves the repairability of the product

-• Circularity is considered through material and design choices
+• Circularity has been taken into account through material and design choices

 • The product is easier to disassemble and repair

-• All design choices are supported by analyses and methods
+• All design choices are substantiated with analyses and methods

-• Able to conduct product analyses and translate them into design improvements
+• Ability to conduct product analyses and translate them into design improvements

 • Understanding of circular design and sustainability

-• Able to support technical and material choices
+• Technical and material choices can be substantiated

-• Able to independently develop a design part within a group project
+• Ability to independently develop a design section within a group project

-• Able to reflect on my own process and collaboration
+• Ability to reflect on my own process and collaboration

 Opstellen van een Procesboom